Electrical Engineering, Bachelor of Science

 Program Educational Objectives

-The Program Educational Objectives (PEOs) for the electrical engineering program are a statement of what its graduates are doing or are capable of doing three to five years after graduation.
+The Program Educational Objectives (PEOs) for the electrical engineering program are a statement of what its graduates are doing three to five years after graduation.
 Electrical engineering is concerned with the production, transmission, and utilization of electrical energy and the transmission and processing of information.
 Employment opportunities for electrical engineers cover a wide spectrum of activities including design, development, research, sales, and management.
 These activities are carried on in industrial organizations, public and private utilities, the communications and computer industry, governmental and educational institutions, and consulting engineering firms.
-Careers may encompass electronic materials, nanotechnology, optical systems, communications, biomedical applications, signal processing, microelectronics design, energy systems, and electromagnetics.
+Careers may encompass electronic materials, nanotechnology, optical systems, communications, biomedical applications, signal processing, integrated circuit design, energy systems, and electromagnetics.
 The objective of this program is to offer students an education to become productive electrical engineers and be active, contributing citizens of the nation and the world.

-The Program Educational Objectives for the electrical engineering program are that graduates will be:
+The Program Educational Objectives for the Electrical Engineering program are that graduates will be:

 • Employed in business, academia, or government.